When Ade and I first started travelling, the internet was still a fairly new concept and travel apps weren’t even on the horizon.

 These days when we travel we find ourselves scouring travel blogs, looking at different experiences, studying photos and videos on YouTube to see what a place actually looks like and what we might like to do, see and photograph in a new city.

 It’s no secret that planning a trip is a big part of the fun of taking the trip.
-Apps can be incredibly useful for planning a trip and for helping you to navigate a country once there.
+Travel apps can be incredibly useful for planning your adventure and for helping you to navigate a country once there.

 There’s an app for just about everything in today’s digital world and the travel industry is no different.
 And it’s no wonder.

 With travel apps you can easily search and store flights, destinations, tourist attractions, restaurants, activities; the list is endless.
-And getting that “insider or in the know” information is far easier in our digital world.
+Getting that “insider” or “in the know” information is far easier in our digital world.

 People often ask us what apps we use, or what sites we recommend for people heading overseas.